Local Government Commission for England (1992): Establishment

 Heseltine was replaced by Michael Howard in April 1992 after the 1992 general election.
 Whilst Heseltine had expressed a wish for most of the country to become unitary authorities, Howard issued revised guidance on the basis that the "two-tier structure may be appropriate in some areas", and that the costs of reorganisation might be too much for the recession-hit UK economy to take.

-The Commission, chaired by John Banham (named to the post in November 1991, before the legislation had been passed to create the Commission), started the reviews in July 1992.
+The commission, chaired by John Banham (named to the post in November 1991, before the legislation had been passed to create the Commission), started the reviews in July 1992.
 The process was originally supposed to take some years, with the shire counties being considered in five waves, or "tranches", and it was hoped that the reforms would come into effect from 1994 to 1998.
 The process took longer than expected, with the Commission unable to recruit enough staff until November 1992.
 The first tranche, covering Avon, Cleveland, Derbyshire, County Durham, Gloucestershire, the Isle of Wight, Humberside, Lincolnshire, North Yorkshire and Somerset was nearly done by the end of 1993.
 Banham had said that the Commission was expecting "early wins" in Cleveland, Humberside and Avon.

-The first recommendation, published in 1993, was the quite uncontroversial one to make Isle of Wight a unitary authority.
+The first recommendation, published in 1993, was the decision to make Isle of Wight a unitary authority.
 The island had been split between South Wight and Medina boroughs, with an Isle of Wight County Council, since 1974.